 Our tips for taking the ferry from Mokpo to Jeju

-We took the ferry during day time, it was really nice to admire all the islands in the southern part of Korea.
-However, if you travel at night with the 1:00am ferry, we highly recommend to take a cabin for a better sleep.
+We took the ferry during that time, it was really nice to admire all the islands in the southern part of Korea.
+However, if you travel at night with the 1:00 am ferry, we highly recommend taking a cabin for better sleep.

 What to do on Jeju Island?